 Time Required (one way): Around 2 Hours

 For the second option, you can ride the minivan to Ayutthaya from Bangkok.
 This is also a cheaper alternative than the first-class trains because it only costs around 60 Thai Baht.

 Plus, these are air-conditioned minivans, which means it is much comfier compared to the third-class trains.

 One disadvantage of riding a minivan is it needs to be full before it starts the trip.
 So, you need to wait for other passengers, which might affect your schedule.

 And since the minivan will have lots of route stops, be sure to inform the driver ahead that you’re going to Ayutthaya.

 You’ll be dropping off at Wat Mahathat, which is also the last stop of the minivan.
 Well, you can’t miss Wat Mahathat because it’s one of the most visited sites in the area.

 Once you get to Ayutthaya, you can choose between tuk-tuk and taxi to get around the area.
 As for the price, you can negotiate to get more savings.

 If you’ve chosen the minivan, check out the quick guide below for your reference.

-Quick Guide to Ayutthaya via Minivan
+A Quick Guide on Getting to Ayutthaya via Minivan

 - Catch the BTS Sukhumvit Line to Mo Chit BTS Station